programming-possum/lessons/001_hello_world.md

 #My first program
 print("Hello World")
 ```
-Any line or text after/ `#` is a comment in Python.
+Any line or text after `#` is a comment in Python.

 ### Java
 ```java